 The RF signal is used as an input in the buncher cavity for excitation or amplification of signal, which will produce an alternating voltage of signal frequency across the gap A. The bunches of electrons will produce due to this input voltage which will applied in gap A. These bunches of electrons are also known as velocity modulation of free electron beam.
 The process of velocity modulation or bunching is explained with the help of apple gate diagram.

-In apple gate diagram, each line represents distance time history of an individual electron, the slope of each line being inversely proportional to the velocity of the electron it represents.
+In the apple gate diagram, each line represents distance-time history of an individual electron, the slope of each line being inversely proportional to the velocity of the electron it represents.
 Electrons entering the cavity at time instants A, B and C experience a zero value of the RF field and therefore travel without any change in velocity, these electrons are called as reference electrons er which will travels at normal velocity

 Where V is the anode to cathode voltage.

 At point E of the RF cycle, some electrons will pass through gap A, these electrons are called as late electrons (el) because these electrons cross the gap after the reference electrons (er).
 But these electrons are subjected to maximum positive RF voltage, and they are traveling faster than the reference electron with an increased velocity (V>V0).

 Similarly, at point D, the input signal has maximum negative voltage and produces deceleration/ retardation of the electron (called as early electron ee).
 Due to this retardation, early electron will move at a lower velocity (V<V0), and reference electron el catches up with early electron, similarly, later electron el, which moves at a faster rate (V>V0) tries to catch up with reference electron.

 Used as an amplifier in UHF TV transmitters, satellite communication ground station, radar transmitters etc.

 It is also used as an oscillator.